pelmered/wp-pjax/README.txt

 == Changelog ==

+= 0.0.3.1 =
+First Alpha release
+* Added default settings for easier first-time configurations (Not super sexy, but it works).

 = 0.0.2 =
 First Alpha release
-* Hack to make sure this plugin runs first for even better perfomance on cache hits(No need to touch the other plugins if we have a cached page).
+* Hack to make sure this plugin runs first for even better performance on cache hits(No need to touch the other plugins if we have a cached page).

 = 0.0.1 =
 First Alpha release
 * The first version!
-* This is still experimmental and I can't give you any guarantees.
+* This is still experimental and I can't give you any guarantees.

 == Development ==

-All develeopment of this plugin occures on [GitHub](https://github.com/pelmered/wp-pjax "WP-PJAX on GitHub").
+All development of this plugin occurs on [GitHub](https://github.com/pelmered/wp-pjax "WP-PJAX on GitHub").
 Please help me develop this by forking and sending plull requests.